textpattern/textpattern.github.io/faqs/can-i-use-textpattern-to-do-this.md

 You'll find many examples of Textpattern-powered sites listed in the "Let's See Yours, Then":http://forum.textpattern.com/viewforum.php?id=6 forum.

-TXP Magazine's "txp sites gallery":http://txpmag.com/all_sites and "sites collection by category":http://txpmag.com/by_cat list some well-designed web sites that use Textpattern.
+TXP Magazine's "txp sites gallery":http://txpmag.com/all_sites and "sites collection by category":http://txpmag.com/by_cat list some well-designed websites that use Textpattern.

 If you break your requirements down into specific features and questions, you'll find most of the answers in the "Textbook documentation":http://textbook.textpattern.net/ and "this FAQ":/faq/.